-FMT MSA.1 (Candidate Access)
+FMT_MSA.1 (Candidate Access)

-The IT security function Authorized Administration (e) fulfills the requirement because:
+The IT security function Authorized Administration (e)fulfill the requirement because:

 - a) the TOE implemented a User Profile task used to define user identities, passwords and their corresponding authority level which determines the tasks made available to that user. - b) only Security Administrators are allow to change, query or delete candidate access.